 On the 2019 Youth Risk Behavior Survey, 39% of high school students who drove admitted to texting or emailing while driving at least once in the previous 30 days.

-The National Highway Traffic Safety Administration statistics indicate that about 14 percent of accidents are caused by distracted drivers.
+The National Highway Traffic Safety Administration statistics indicate that distracted drivers cause about 14 percent of accidents.
 The NHTSA’s information is gathered from police reports.
 However, they may not reflect the true scope of the problem.

-Instead of distracted drivers being involved in 14 percent of accidents, the University of Iowa study found that distracted driving was a factor in 58 percent of accidents.
+Instead of distracted drivers being involved in 14 percent of accidents, a University of Iowa study found that distracted driving was a factor in 58 percent of accidents.
 Researchers looked at data from 1,691 accidents involving 16- to 19-year-old drivers who had in-vehicle video cameras installed in their cars.
 Specifically, researchers looked at the six seconds prior to the crashes and found that in 58 percent of the crashes, the teen driver was inattentive or engaged in non-driving related activities.
 The two most common distractions were interacting with passengers and cell phone use.

 Five Ways to Prevent Teen Distracted Driving Accidents

 You can’t control everything that your child does behind the wheel.
 However, you can help your child prevent a distracted driving accident by: